Normal Price: R110

 - 24-carat gold dust explosion

-Experience an authentic 14-course African dinner and show at Gold Restaurant.
+Experience an authentic 14 dish African dinner and show at Gold Restaurant.
 Guests are treated to three unique performances during the course of an evening, beginning with a talented praise singer who welcomes diners.
 This opening is followed by a theatre extravaganza including singers, dancers, puppets and musicians accompanied by vibrant music and lots of energy.
-As guests enjoy the extravagant courses, including local Cape Malay dishes like bobotie and those from afar, like the Ghanaian groundnut chicken stew, the entertainment only escalates.
+As guests enjoy the extravagant dishes, including local Cape Malay dishes like bobotie and those from afar, like the Ghanaian groundnut chicken stew, the entertainment only escalates.
 Showcasing the dancing and celebratory performances of African royalty, the evening culminates with an explosive scattering of 24-carat gold dust.